 In God’s purposes we see the final place of the church – it is with Christ in glory, exalted above all power and dominion, all things under her feet, the church as His body, the fullness of Christ, who Himself fills everything.
 This is in glory and in heavenly places with and in Christ.
 But the Scriptures speak of the church and body of Christ on the earth, and it being the habitation of God in the Spirit.

 But how and why did it become invisible?
 The simple truth is that it becomes so because of the failure of man.
 Everything on the earth eventually comes under the care of man.
-Men are sleeping, virgins are sleeping, and men are building with wood, hay, and stubble – just a few examples of man’s failures.
+Men are sleeping, virgins are sleeping, and men are building with wood, hay, and stubble – just a few examples of man’s failures in Christendom.
 Man’s responsibility is always looked at and judged by God.
 God’s work, we remember, cannot be judged – not by man or the devil, not even by God.
 But man’s responsibility is not God’s work.
 Therefore it will always be the subject of judgment from God on the earth.

 But now we will view a different corporate structure formed on the earth, different from what we’ve already discussed in the three figures above – not the house built by Christ, not His body, and not the bride.
 Notice: Although the sovereign work of God is present in both examples below, the corporate structure is not the sovereign work of God alone.
 Both involve human responsibility and failure.